kevinfarrugia/performance-first/readme.md

 reducerRegistry.register(REDUCER_NAME, reducer);
 ```

 The `register` method may be called using the above syntax and should be called before calling any actions for that reducer, including server-side requests.
-As a rule-of-thumb, I recommend placing it in the `index.js` file for that compoonent.
+As a rule-of-thumb, I recommend placing it in the `index.js` file for and in the `fetchData` SSR methods for server-side requests.

 The [`configureStore`](./src/js/store.js#L:19) function combines the Redux `createStore` with a change listener to automatically update the reducers in the store.

 The store is configured on both the server application and the client application.
-The server does not have an initial state and resets all reducers between requests, while the client will use the `window.__PRELOADED_STATE__` as the initial state.
+The server does not have an initial state and should resets all reducers between requests, while the client will use the `window.__PRELOADED_STATE__` as the initial state.

 ## Templates